 Accessible and Reliable Transportation

 Private transport or airport transfers can be quite expensive if they are not included in the price of the room booking.
-I usually rely on public transport as it is much cheaper and it is an important consideration when choosing a destination.
+Nowadays I rely on public transport as it is much cheaper and it is an important consideration when choosing a destination.

 - Many big cities have direct and affordable transport links from the airport to the city including taxis, busses or trains and I have found these to be quite safe and affordable.
 In Istanbul the travel bags are scanned even when you take a train and this actually made me feel safer somehow.